Skip to main content

 Key takeaways:

-• Certain medications are linked to an increased risk of dementia.
-But that doesn’t mean they necessarily cause dementia.
+• Research studies have linked certain medications to an increased risk of dementia.
+But that doesn’t mean they cause dementia.
+And there’s still a lot of uncertainty around this research.

-• The risk of dementia with these medications increases when you take higher doses over longer periods of time.
+• In general, the risk of dementia with these medications usually increases when you take higher doses over longer periods of time.

 1. Anticholinergic medications

-Anticholinergic medications block a chemical called acetylcholine in the body.
-Acetylcholine works like a chemical messenger in the nervous system.
+Anticholinergics refer to a large class of medications that all share one similarity: they block a chemical called acetylcholine in your body.
+Acetylcholine works like a chemical messenger in your nervous system.
 It affects learning, memory, movement, and even emotions.
-And people with Alzheimer’s disease often have low levels of acetylcholine in their bodies.

-In one large study of almost 300,000 people, the risk of dementia was significantly higher in those who had taken the highest cumulative doses of strong anticholinergic medications.
-Another large study in adults over 65 years old confirmed these findings.
-Other studies have shown that the use of an anticholinergic medication can worsen dementia in people who are already experiencing cognitive decline.
+In one large study of almost 300,000 people, the risk of dementia was significantly higher in those who had taken the highest doses of strong anticholinergic medications.
+Another large study of adults over 65 years old confirmed these findings.
+Other studies have shown that the use of an anticholinergic medication can worsen dementia in people who are already having cognitive decline.

 But not all studies have such clear-cut findings.
-For example, even though diphenhydramine (Benadryl) has strong anticholinergic activity, current research isn’t clear on whether diphenhydramine increases the risk of dementia.
+For example, diphenhydramine (Benadryl) has strong anticholinergic activity.
+But current research isn’t clear on whether it increases your risk of dementia.

 Some common anticholinergic medications include antihistamines, tricyclic antidepressants, medications for irritable bowel syndrome (IBS), and overactive bladder medications.
 You may want to take this risk into account if you’re deciding whether to take these medications.